Briscoooe/Swift/README.md

 The service would run in a continuous loop.
 After an interval has expired, e.g. 1 second, the main pipeline, as seen in the current solution, would run on a new thread, which would then be correctly disposed of after.
 It is important to configure a maximum number of threads in a situtation like this.

 To make it even more scalable, the service could be deployed in multiple instances or across multiple servers.
 Each service/server would communicate with a global cache, e.g. Redis, which would hold a master list of package and drone assignments.
 When the drones and packages are retrieved, logic would be added to specifically ignore any package or drone currently assigned in this cache.
-This way none of the assignments would be conflicting
+This way, none of the assignments would be conflicting.